sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 ## Prerequisites

-- Copilot Studio and contact center channels are available in the same environment.
+- Copilot Studio and the channels in Dynamics 365 Contact Center or Dynamics 365 Customer Service are available in the same environment.
 - System administrator role.

 ## Create a survey

-1. In the site map of Contact Center admin center or Customer Service admin center, go to **Customer setting** under **Customer Support**, and select **Manage** for **Customer feedback (preview)**.
+1. In the site map of Contact Center admin center or Customer Service admin center, go to **Customer setting** in **Customer Support**, and select **Manage** for **Customer feedback (preview)**.
 1. On the **Customer feedback (preview)** page, select **New**.
 1. On the **Add new customer feedback survey** wizard, select one of the following templates, and then select **Next**:
-    - **Customer Satisfaction (CSAT) Survey**: A widely used survey metric to assess customer satisfaction with their recent support experience.
-To measure this, you can ask customers: “On a scale of 1-5, how would you rate your overall satisfaction with the service you received?”
+    - **Customer Satisfaction (CSAT) Survey**: Use to ask questions, such as, “On a scale of 1-5, how would you rate your overall satisfaction with the service you received?”
-    - **Net Promoter Score (NPS) Survey**: A survey metric used to measure customer loyalty.
-To gauge this, you can ask: “On a scale of 0 to 10, how likely are you to recommend our product/service/company?”
+    - **Net Promoter Score (NPS) Survey**: Use to measure customer loyalty, such as, “On a scale of 0 to 10, how likely are you to recommend our product/service/company?”
-    - **Customer Effort Score (CES)**: A survey metric that quantifies the ease with which customers can complete their desired actions or resolve issues when interacting with a company’s products or services.
-It is typically measured by asking customers: “On a scale of 1 to 7, how easy was it to get the help you needed?
+    - **Customer Effort Score (CES)**: Use to quantify the ease with which customers can complete their desired actions or resolve issues when interacting with a company’s products or services.
+Frame questions, such as, “On a scale of 1 to 7, how easy was it to get the help you needed?
     - **Blank Template**: Use it to start a survey from scratch.
 1. On the **Properties** page, do the following:
     - **Name**: Enter a name based on the survey template that you selected.